Ballard Performing Art Incoming Students And Families!

 There will be opportunities for students to collaborate musically and theatrically in small (and large) groups across the performing arts department

-This semester we will be working toward a virtual “Collage Concert” in December.
+Groups will be working toward a virtual “Collage Concert” in January 2021.
 It will be a collaboration between all Performing Arts students and ensembles featuring a variety of musical and theatrical performances, including large virtual ensembles, small ensembles, student composition, and individual monologues.

 Below is a snapshot of upcoming dates, communication channels, and volunteer opportunities.
 The BPA Families Page on our web site will also have updated information as it comes out.